CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 # Types of Errors Creating Plots and how to avoid them.

-## Selection of wrong inputs for the type of plot that they choose to run.
+## Selection of wrong inputs for the plot type selected to run

 - Selection of O3 for AQS Daily, when AQS Daily only supports O3_8hrmax and O3_1hrmax)
   - Pay attention to the description in paranthesis next to the Obs Network name: AQS - Daily O3 (1-hr and 8-hr max O3)